How to Get Around Fort Lauderdale -- Without a Car

 There are plenty of exceptions though, including some cities that don’t immediately come to mind.
 For tourists heading to sunny and warm Florida, Fort Lauderdale is a vacation spot where you can get around easily without your own wheels once you’ve checked into your hotel.

-This is not the cheapest or fastest option, but it’s certainly the most fun.
-You board at one of 17 stops along the Intracoastal Waterway, the inland passageway that stretches along much of the southern Florida coast.
+This may not be the cheapest or fastest option, but it’s certainly the most fun.
+You board at one of 15 stops along the Intracoastal Waterway, the inland passageway that stretches along much of the southern Florida coast.
 The Water Taxi goes from 32nd Street in Fort Lauderdale to the Las Olas shopping area downtown and then all the way down to Hollywood, last stop Crowne Plaza Hollywood Beach.
 One stop before all that is a block from the convention center and near the cruise port.

 The trips are a lot of fun because you get to see all the crazy huge mansions with their oversized yachts owned by the one-percenters who gravitate to this kind of place.
 There’s some fun history from a guide, who points out where Lucille Ball, Leonard Nimoy, Sonny & Cher, and others have lived.
 The showiest places are from company founders of the likes of Hooters, Pillsbury, Doubletree, and the company that makes scratch-off lottery tickets.
 (Lesson there: If you want to get rich, don’t play the lottery—be a lottery ticket maker.)
-See more and buy advance tickets at WaterTaxi.com.
+See more details and buy advance tickets at WaterTaxi.com.

 Sun Trolley Hop-on Bus